meshya/CV/Projects/Namban.md

 # Namban

+Namban is a GUI DNS setting editor, based on python and gtk4

+### What it does technically
-Namban is a GUI DNS setting editor, this tool edits `/etc/resolv.conf` (if needed) to set system DNS to `systemd-resolved` (127.0.0.53) and then configs `systemd-resolved` based of user inputs
+this tool edits `/etc/resolv.conf` (if needed) to set system DNS to `systemd-resolved` (127.0.0.53) and then configs `systemd-resolved` based of user inputs

 ![namban](/pics/namban.png)